datum-lang/datum/README.md

 > A easy maintain(read/write) language for transform **from**/**to** other languages.

-Usecases samples:
+Design for:

  - legacy system migration.
+ - multiple-targets compiled languages. (by LLVM)
+ - quick pseudocode.
+ - simple DSL design.
+(TBD)
      - domain model design for languages.
- - compile languages. for examples, JavaScript to WASM.
      - visualize architecture.

- - a quick DSL maker's infrastructure.
-(TBD)
+examples:

+ - JavaScript/Java to WASM

+TBD:

+ - C++ to Charj. (partially support)

 ## Development